Poland’s President Apologizes On Anniversary Of Anti-Semitic Campaign

 Duda's apology seemed designed to allay concerns that Poland was trying to erase anti-Semitism in its past, and was well-received even by some of his party's fiercest critics.
 Such apologies have been politically fraught — Duda personally attacked his predecessor for tarnishing Poland's "good name" in an apology he issued for a 1941 incident in which a group of Poles herded several hundred Jews into a barn and set it on fire.

-But Duda made clear it was Poland's Communist dictatorship — not its people — that were responsible for the anti-Jewish campaign of 1968.
+But Duda made clear it was Poland's communist dictatorship — not its people — that was responsible for the anti-Jewish campaign of 1968.

 “The free and independent Poland of today, my generation, is not responsible and does not need to apologize," he said.
 "I'd like to say please forgive the Republic, Poles, the Poland of that time for having carried out such a shameful act."

 Also on Thursday, Polish Prime Minister Mateusz Morawiecki said "we should have been much better in explaining all this" during an appearance at the German Marshall Fund's forum in Brussels.
-He said it was intended to make clear that Poland was a victim of the war, during which there was no functioning state and Polish territory was occupied by the armies of Nazi Germany and the Soviet Union.
+He said the law was intended to make clear that Poland was a victim of the war, during which there was no functioning state and Polish territory was occupied by the armies of Nazi Germany and the Soviet Union.

-He also said the law was like laws that make it a crime to deny that the Holocaust took place, which are on the books in several countries including Israel.
+He also said the law was like laws that make it a crime to deny that the Holocaust took place, which are on the books in several countries, including Israel.

 "In 18 countries today, there is a very similar law which is predominantly around Holocaust denial," Morawiecki said.